-Total £415,949 (Exclusive of any VAT payable)
+TOTAL £106,200 (Exclusive of any VAT payable)

-Once a decision on our report has been reached by the Secretary of State, we, or Cumbria County Council on our behalf, would consult with affected land owners and occupiers about relevant aspects of the design, installation and maintenance of the new signs and infrastructure that are needed.
+Once the Secretary of State's decision on our report has been notified, we, or Dorset County Council, Poole Borough Council and Bournemouth Borough Council on our behalf, will consult further with affected land owners and occupiers about relevant aspects of the design, installation and maintenance of the new signs and infrastructure that are needed.
 All such works would conform to the published standards for National Trails and the other criteria described in our Coastal Access Scheme.